The Word You Keep Reaching For

-Aristotle called it eudaimonia.
+Twenty-four centuries ago, Aristotle gave that state a name: eudaimonia.
 The word gets translated as "happiness" in most textbooks, which is misleading in the way that calling a cathedral a "building" is technically accurate but misses everything that matters.
 Eudaimonia means something closer to "operating in accordance with your full capacity."
 Flourishing.
 Not the pleasure of a good meal or the thrill of a win, but the sustained state of a human being doing what a human being is designed to do — thinking clearly, acting virtuously, creating value, contributing to the polis — and doing it well.

 The crucial detail, the one most summaries leave out: Aristotle insisted that eudaimonia requires material conditions.
 You cannot flourish while starving.
 You cannot exercise practical wisdom when your body is in crisis.
 The life of the mind depends on the health of the body.
 This was not a footnote in his ethics.
 It was a structural requirement.

-We keep returning to that structural requirement because of a number published in 2022 that we think changes the shape of the conversation.
+We keep returning to that structural requirement because of a number published in 2022 that confirms what you already feel in your bones.

 Araújo and colleagues at Tufts University, publishing in the Journal of the American College of Cardiology, measured cardiometabolic health across five markers: blood pressure, blood glucose, cholesterol, waist circumference, and BMI — all in healthy ranges, without medication.
 Of American adults, 6.8% qualified.
 The remaining 93.2% were suboptimal on at least one marker, and most on several.

-We have been tracking this number across our coverage, and we keep arriving at the same conclusion: the most radical act available right now is not enhancement.
+We tracked this number across our coverage, and we keep arriving at the same conclusion you have likely already reached: the most radical act available right now is not enhancement.
 It is restoration.
 When 93.2% of the population lacks the biological foundation for flourishing, simply getting back to baseline is extraordinary.

 There is a distinction in the medical and philosophical literature between therapy and enhancement.
 Therapy moves you from pathological to baseline.
 Enhancement moves you from baseline to something beyond.
 The categories seem clean.
 They are not.